 The fire and the food: Why there's no such thing as a Twitter revolution

-In the past two days, posts began popping up on TwitterTwitter is a social network built around short status updates — a combination of microblogging and instant messaging, with the ability to post from mobile phones through text messages. with the tag "#pman" — short for Piata Marii Adunari Nationale, the largest city square in the capital of Moldova.
+In the past two days, posts began popping up on Twitter with the tag “#pman” – short for Piata Marii Adunari Nationale, the largest city square in the capital of Moldova.
 Students were organizing:

-Ever since yesterday's announcement that Moldova's communists have won enough votes to form a government in Sunday's elections, Moldova's progressive youth took to the streets in angry protests.
-As behooves any political protest by young people today, they also turned to FacebookFacebook is a social network encouraging real identity — each user has a single account under their full, real name.
-Facebook began among US college students but has quickly expanded to people of all ages around the world. and Twitter to raise awareness about the planned protests and flashmobs.
+Ever since yesterday’s announcement that Moldova’s communists have won enough votes to form a government in Sunday’s elections, Moldova’s progressive youth took to the streets in angry protests.
+As behooves any political protest by young people today, they also turned to Facebook and Twitter to raise awareness about the planned protests and flashmobs.

 Writers like Evgeny Morozov, above, initially characterized this as a "Twitter revolution," modeled in the real-time use of Twitter seen during the G20 protests, election monitoring and crowd-sourcing the location of a certain torch when it was passing through San Francisco.
 (Thus a little different than the traditional nonprofit use of Twitter.)